Tanzyingsz/DDM-Dissertation/Dissertation 6.0.md

 ### 2.1.1 Start From The Origin: What Is Storytelling?

-To understand digital storytelling, we should first start from the very basic - story.
+To learn about digital storytelling, we should first start from the very basic - story.
 A story contains a series of information that makes up narrative.
 In history, various definations are set for story.
 "Narratives are stories", through storytelling, one can understand his own life better(Shankar et al,2001).
 Stories create the experience that fulfill the listener's desire of searching for emotions(Fournier, 1998).
 "Human memory is story-based"(Schank, 1999) Human tend to store and retrieve information as stories.
 Therefore, people react to the information that is already a story faster and easier, and even experience pleasure in the process(Holt, 2013).

 The approach to bring story to life is storytelling.
 Storytelling has been widely used becasue of it affects how people think and act.
 On one hand, science backup the crucial role of storytelling - the human brain is hardwired for stories.
 Neuroeconomist Zak discovered story will increase the release of neurochemical oxytocin, the so-called "love hormone" and dopamine which contribute a long-lasting and more accurate memory(Zak, 2013).
 Besides, human tend to mirror their experience to the speaker's.
 Hence, after listenting to the story, the customer will perform a higher level of empathy.
 On the other hand, the voice of the public support the importance of storytelling.
 In the 2017 report, storytelling was rated the most effective marketing tactics among 62% of B2B marketers.
 The number of B2C storytelling supporter was even higher (The Science of Storytelling (Infographic), 2017).
 It is said that people are 22 times more likely to memorize a fact when they are presented in the form of a story (Ochs and Capps, 2009). <br/>

 > Schank, R. C., 1999.
 Dynamic memory revisited.
 Cambridge University Press.
 > Holt, D. B., 2003.
 What Becomes an Icon Most?
 Harvard Business Review, 81 (3), pp. 43-49.

-### 2.1.3 Storytelling Structure
+### 2.1.2 Storytelling Structure

 Framework helps to structure a story for a better user experience.
 The previous study proposed frameworks like the persona-based model (Herskovitz, and Crystal,2010), the Hero’s Journey story framework (Campbell, 2008), story brand 7-Part framework (SB7 framework) (Miller, 2017) etc. Among which Miller's framework is the most comprehensive and easy to process for customers.
 It emphasizes the influence of user instead of bragging about the importance of the storyteller - usually the brand who runs the website - itself.
 Therefore this project plan to adapt Miller's work into practice.
 The SB7 framework proposes a 7-plot-points genuine story formula:<br/><br/>